 “I’m Alex’s shadow.
 That’s why he doesn’t have one.”

-Dr. Clement was stunned but her theory confirmed, as ludicrous as it sounded.
-After reading Shadows, Ether, and Consciousness and talking to Marcia, Dr. Clement took a chance on the possibility that such things were real.
-She surmised, along with Alex and Marcia that Kelly’s fading away and missing time were directly correlated to Alex’s missing shadow.
+Dr. Clement was stunned but her theory was confirmed, as ludicrous as it sounded.
+After reading Shadows, Ether, and Consciousness, and talking to Marcia, Dr. Clement had taken a chance on the possibility that such things were real.
+She surmised, along with Alex and Marcia, that Kelly’s fading away and missing time were connected to Alex’s missing shadow.

-Vladimir Kolov was right, we believe that some things aren’t alive, don’t have intelligence, or can feel.
-But in reality they do.
-Our shadows are not just the silhouettes they appear but sentient entities that exist in an almost sleep-like state, half-wake, half-asleep.
+Vladimir Kolov had been right—we believe that some things aren’t alive, or don’t have intelligence, or can feel.
+But in reality, they can.
+Our shadows are not just the silhouettes they appear to be, but sentient entities that exist in an almost sleep-like state.
 These beings are with us since birth, like companions.
-And sometimes, just sometimes, a shadow may literally spring into existence as a physical creature.
-But only something powerful enough must cause it to manifest.
-In this case, love.
+And sometimes, just sometimes, a shadow may spring into existence as a physical creature.
+But only something powerful enough can cause that phenomenon to manifest.
+In this case, it was love.

-This is why Alex cast no shadow.
+This is why Alex casts no shadow.
 His shadow became Kelly.
-Whenever she experienced stress or sadness due to the problems in her relationship with Alex, she momentarily disappeared or reverted to her original state to be close to him.
-When she physically reappeared she didn’t remember it.
+And whenever she experienced stress or sadness due to the problems in her relationship with Alex, she momentarily disappeared or reverted to her original state to be close to him.
+When she physically reappeared, she didn’t remember it.

-Kelly nodded and Dr. Clement counted backward from ten to one then snapped her fingers.
+Kelly nodded and Dr. Clement counted backward from ten, then snapped her fingers.
 Kelly’s watery eyes opened and she sat up at the edge of the sofa.
 She looked solemnly at her boyfriend as he reached out and grasped her hand.